cloudback/docs/content/features/metadata.md

 Metadata is stored as a JSON file per data type in the same format we download it from GitHub.
 If you want us to add any additional metadata into a backup, please, [let us know](/contact-us) or just [create a feature request](https://github.com/cloudback/issue-tracker/issues/new?template=feature_request.md) and we will consider implementing it.

-## This metadata is not included yet
+## What metadata is not included?

 The metadata listed below are in our plans for future releases.
 You can speed up the release if you up-vote by email.
 Just let us know and we consider changing its priority to a higher one.

 - All [Discussions](https://docs.github.com/en/graphql/guides/using-the-graphql-api-for-discussions)

-## This metadata is not included due to GitHub API restrictions
+## Metadata that is not included due to GitHub API restrictions

 We can't backup or restore this data because of GitHub limitations.
 Please let us know if there is a mistake or API is changed - we will fix it as soon as possible.